rdhyee/working-open-data/lectures/day01.md

 * What business models?
 * What are people doing with open data?
 * What are the different common formats used to represent open data? (e.g., CSV, XML, KML, SHP in data.gov) -- and how can we use Python to process those formats?
-* What are the issues that we face in combining open data with closed data?
+* What are the issues that we face in combining open data with closed data

 # Related upcoming events in the area